 Be aware that the last water taxi back to Puerto Vallarta leaves around 5:00 PM (to Boca) – miss it and you stay the night!

-Tip: If you want to spend all day and avoid the crowds of tourist who arrive on the large boat aroun noon, leave boca early, 9 AM, and around 11:30 AM – or wait till you see the tour boats coming – hike up the river where there’s a nice waterfall and swimming pool, all the tourists will go to the little one behind the village.
+Tip: If you want to spend all day and avoid the crowds of tourist who arrive on the large boats around noon, leave boca early, 9 AM, and when you see the tour boats coming – hike up the river, where there’s a nice waterfall and swimming pool, all the tourists will go to the little one behind the village.
 Time your return to 2:30 PM and the boats will have left.

 Yelapa is truly unique.
 A small village of about 1,500 native residents, now with electricity that arrives by wire and not by solar cell.
-There used to be only five phones – one is in the hotel but more are arriving; no roads – no vehicles; 300 resident/semi-resident Gringos;
+There used to be only five phones no roads, vehicles, 300 resident/semi-resident Gringos.

 NEW!
 The Internet arrives at the Cafe Bahia, get your e-mail with your coffee or wine, at the pier in town.
-Open every day, ‘cept Thursdays, 8am – 6pm.
-3-6pm Happy Hour.
+Open every day, ‘cept Thursdays, 9am – Sunset, Sun 9am-3pm.
 Homemade Icecream and Yelapa Maps.

 In the 60’s it was ‘discovered’ by some stars of the music and movie industries.
 The likes of Bob Dylan, David Crosby ,Steven Stills, Graham Nash, Stevie Wonder, Elizabeth Taylor, Jack Nicholson, Peter Fonda, Dennis Hopper, Harry Hamlin and Xaviera Hollander (The Happy Hooker), have strolled it’s beach.